-As teased in a closely watched HBO commercial on Golden Globes night, the final episodes of Game of Thrones are coming.
+After eight seasons, 73 episodes and multiple deaths, our national Game of Thrones watch has ended.
 But the franchise isn’t going away anytime soon.
-A previously announced prequel series is coming into sharper focus after a spate of hires that includes eight new actors and on-the-rise director S.J.
-Clarkson, who had been attached to a fourth Star Trek film that currently faces a cloudy future.
-With showrunner Jane Goldman steering the prequel series, the primary creative voices will be female — a notable, and exciting, change from the two-man team of David Benioff and D.B.
-Weiss, who have overseen Game of Thrones for eight seasons.
-Now’s as good a time as any to review everything we know about this show so far.
+A prequel series is already in production, under the direction of S.J.
+Clarkson, who previously had been attached to helm a fourth Star Trek film that seems increasingly unlikely to move forward.
+With showrunner Jane Goldman steering the prequel series, that means that the primary creative voices behind the new show will be female — a notable, and exciting, change from the two-man team of David Benioff and D.B.
+Weiss, who have left Westeros behind for the Star Wars franchise.
+Here’s what we know about the still-untitled prequel show so far.

 Long, long ago in a Westeros far, far away

 The future of Westeros after Game of Thrones remains to be written, though we’re rooting for a Drogon and Arya team-up series where they explore what lies west of Westeros.
 This prequel travels back to the distant past, to the waning days of the Age of Heroes, an epoch set several millennia before the events we’ve been following.
 Martin himself has said that the time span between the shows is 5,000 to 10,000 years.
 Per an official HBO statement, the series will depict how the world descends from those great heights “into its darkest hour.”
-Accompanying that descent will be the White Walkers–and their mysterious leader, the Night King, whose origins were kept vague up until the very end of Game of Thrones — as well as the distant ancestors of the Stark family we know and love.
-(The ones that are still alive anyway.)
+Hastening that descent will be the White Walkers–and their mysterious leader, the Night King, whose origins were kept vague up until the very end of Game of Thrones — as well as the distant ancestors of the Stark family we know and love.
 We can’t help but get Phantom Menace vibes from the premise of watching an orderly society fall into chaos.
 (Let’s avoid any midichlorians this time.)

-The closest person Game of Thrones had to a major movie star when it launched in 2011 was Lord of the Rings star Sean Bean (though Peter Dinklage had a fan following from his film and theater work).
+The closest person Game of Thrones had to a major movie star when it launched in 2011 was Lord of the Rings star Sean Bean, although Peter Dinklage had a fan following from his film and theater work.
 HBO’s first big hire for the prequel series was Oscar-nominated A-lister Naomi Watts, who will reportedly play an upper-crust citizen with a secret to protect.
 (Could that secret be that she’s a Sith Lord with tyrannical ambitions?)
 Watts is matched in the prestige department by recent hire, Miranda Richardson, best known to younger moviegoers as Rita Skeeter from the Harry Potter franchise.
 But the British actress’s extensive filmography also includes Oscar-nominated roles in Damage and Tom & Viv, as well as scene-stealing performances in The Crying Game and Sleepy Hollow.

 From the galaxy’s edge to Westeros

 Last Star Wars reference, we swear!
-Among the eight actors who just joined the prequel series is Naomi Ackie, who has a top-secret role in Star Wars: Episode IX, due in theaters Dec.
-20. The internet has its own ideas about who Ackie is playing in J.J.
-Abrams’s still-untitled trilogy-capper, and now they can start speculating about her Game of Thrones role as well.
-Ackie is the only Star Wars veteran in the cast, but some of the other new actors hail from such franchises as The Chronicles of Narnia (Georgie Henley), The Twilight Saga (Jamie Campbell Bower) and Fantastic Beasts (Toby Regbo).
+Among the eight actors who just joined the prequel series is Naomi Ackie, who has a top-secret role in Star Wars: The Rise of Skywalker due in theaters Dec.
+20. Well, formerly top secret.
+At the 2019 Star Wars Celebration in April, Ackie all but confirmed that she’s playing Lando Calrissian’s daughter.
+So far, the identity of her GoT character successfully remains under wraps.
+And while Ackie is the only Star Wars veteran in the cast, some of the other new actors hail from such franchises as The Chronicles of Narnia (Georgie Henley), The Twilight Saga (Jamie Campbell Bower) and Fantastic Beasts (Toby Regbo).

 Things are going to look a little different